 #7 - Do not leave before the end of a concert.
 There is always a grand finale with all of the artists on stage and they are fabulous.
 Sometimes, the artists will also start to dance even though it was not planned as part of their performance.

-#8 - There is always an intermission during the concerts.
+#8 - There is usually an intermission during the concerts.
 Often, the local community group that is hosting the event is selling tea, cookies, water, sandwiches.......so the tip is to always have some cash with you.
 Supporting these local community groups is a special part of Celtic Colours.

 #9 - The same thing is true for artist CDs and Celtic Colours souvenirs.
 They are usually available to buy during intermission.
 You may be able to buy with a credit card but this is not always the case.